mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_transfer_recipient

-<p>Retrieves the details of an existing recipient.
-You need only supply the unique recipient identifier that was returned upon recipient creation.</p>
+Retrieves the details of an existing recipient.
+You need only supply the unique recipient identifier that was returned upon recipient creation.

 <details><summary>Parameters</summary>